galgantar/standard-deviants/index.markdown

-Sometimes becoming viral happens by accident — a single post can transform an unknown user into a household name, launch careers, or even [make you a Millionarie](https://www.reddit.com/r/millionairemakers/comments/2na6tu/reddit_lets_make_a_millionaire).
+Sometimes becoming viral happens by accident — a single post can transform an unknown user into a household name, launch careers, or even [make you a Millionaire](https://www.reddit.com/r/millionairemakers/comments/2na6tu/reddit_lets_make_a_millionaire).
 Reddit, with its 430+ million monthly active users, has become a breeding ground for viral content that shapes public discourse, from [GameStop's stock surge](https://www.idealogic.io/blog/reddit-vs-wallstreet-gamestop-saga-explained) to [political movements](https://utsc.utoronto.ca/news-events/breaking-research/reddit-experienced-huge-spike-political-polarization-2016-it-wasnt-driven) and [cultural phenomena](https://ephemerajournal.org/contribution/everything-you-need-know-about-wallstreetbets-explainer-online-forum-behind-gamestop).
-We can see that there is plenty of reasons for wanting to author a viral post but how does one do that?
-The first thing you should probably do is *talk about something interesting* and add your original view of the matter - in the contex of Reddit this means posting a so-called **cross-linking post** in which you refer to another post and add your own context to it.
-But just posting any corss-linking post will not be enough, a good viral post mixes a number of imprtant characteristics to stand out from hundreads thousands of posts posted each day.
-To help you make sense of all this we assembled **Toxic Stew** - a cookbook containing all the ingredients you need to cook up the perfect cross-linking post and become the next Reddit sensation.
+There are plenty of reasons for wanting to author a viral post but how does one do that?
+The first thing you should probably do is *talk about something interesting* and add your original view of the matter, which in the context of Reddit implies making a so-called **cross-linking post** in which you refer to another post and add your own context to it.
+But just posting any cross-linking post is not enough, a good viral post mixes a number of important characteristics to stand out from hundreds of thousands of new posts each day.
+To help you make sense of all this we present **Toxic Stew** - a cookbook containing all the ingredients you need to cook up the perfect cross-linking post and become the next Reddit sensation.

 <img src="assets/images/toxic_stew_bowl.png">